-- Successful progress in the Master of Science and the Advanced Certificate programs are determined by: - Successful completion of all program-required courses with a grade of B (82%) or higher. - Maintenance of a cumulative GPA of 3.0 or higher. - Successful progress in the Doctor of Nursing Practice programs (Post-Baccalaureate and Post- Masters entry) are determined by: - Successful completion of all program-required courses with a grade of B (82%) or higher. - Maintenance of a cumulative GPA of 3.0 or higher. - Adherence to policies relative to successful completion of required courses: - A student who fails to meet course requirements at mid-semester will be placed on Academic Warning; see policy. - A student who receives a failing grade in a course will be placed on Academic Jeopardy; see policy. - Failure of a required course may lead to program deceleration or dismissal (See section of Academic Sanctions, S3.2).
+- A) Successful progress in the Master of Science and the Advanced Certificate programs are determined by: - Successful completion of all program-required courses with a grade of B (82%) or higher. - Maintenance of a cumulative GPA of 3.0 or higher. - B) Successful progress in the Doctor of Nursing Practice programs (Post-Baccalaureate and Post-Masters entry) are determined by: - Successful completion of all program-required courses with a grade of B (82%) or higher. - Maintenance of a cumulative GPA of 3.0 or higher. - C) Adherence to policies relative to successful completion of required courses: - 1.
+A student who fails to meet course requirements at mid-semester will be placed on Academic Warning; see policy. - 2.
+A student who receives a failing grade in a course will be placed on Academic Jeopardy; see policy. - 3.
+Failure of a required course may lead to program deceleration or dismissal (See section of Academic Sanctions, S3.2).
 Program deceleration mandates that a new program pathway be developed and may require credit-bearing remediation prior to resuming coursework.
-Two failures of any required course or courses will result in dismissal from the program - A student who fails either or both the clinical and/or didactic components of a clinical nursing course will be placed on Academic Jeopardy; see policy.
+Two failures of any required course or courses will result in dismissal from the program. - 4.
+A student who fails either or both the clinical and/or didactic components of a clinical nursing course will be placed on Academic Jeopardy; see policy.
 Failure of a clinical nursing course may lead to program deceleration or dismissal from the program.
-(See section on Academic Sanctions, S3.2).
+(See section on Academic Sanctions, S3.2). - 5.
+A student who fails to maintain an overall GPA of 3.0 or higher at the end of any semester will be placed on Academic Jeopardy. - 6.
+A student who fails to maintain an overall GPA of 3.0 or higher and is permitted to continue in the program must achieve an overall GPA average of 3.0 or higher within two (2) consecutive semesters.
+Summer and Fall are considered one semester; Winter and Spring are considered one semester. - 7.
+Failure to register for two consecutive semesters without a granted Leave of Absence (LOA) will result in dismissal from the program.